 Whether it’s the 4th generation Japanese, making hand-made mochi for the New Year, or the Dragon Dance for the Chinese New Year, there are dozens of customs in Hawai’i.
-Each one comes from ancient traditions and is grand opportunity for a celebration and fun!
+Each one comes from ancient traditions and is a grand opportunity for a celebration and fun!

 People everywhere have unique customs and traditions; things they look forward to during certain times of the year or season.
 It is a big part of being human and part of a society or culture.
 One of the most essential contributions each culture can make to our global village is its own, very unique version of life.
 Their customs have been passed down through generations.

 Besides Hawaiian customs, there are Chinese, Portuguese, Japanese, Korean, Puerto Rican, Okinawan, Filipino, and European-descent traditions, which we ALL love to be part of and entertained by!

 In 1850 Chinese immigrants arrived to work in the sugar cane fields.
 Since then, the Aloha State has had a long history of attracting people from other parts of the world.
 And all of these different nationalities and races brought their own very unique culture and customs with them.

 One custom most visitors never experience is the significant custom of the “Baby Lūʻau.”
 This nickname represents the extensive celebration marking the first birthday of the newborn.
 This was a meaningful ceremony in Hawai’i for centuries.
 They had learned, over time, that if the baby lived to see one full circle around the sun, they had a high chance of living a full life.
 Expressing gratitude, relief, excitement, and honor, these large-scale festivities, pull out all the stops and have the very best of everything.
 Food, music, and of course, hula.